eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 This section explains how to represent the data being monitored and retrieved by the DDS entities.
 First of all, click in :ref:`display_data_button`.
 This will open a Dialog where you should choose one of the topics in which you want to see the data collected.
-The :code:`DATA_COUNT` han been choosen for this tutorial.
+The :code:`DATA_COUNT` has been chosen for this tutorial.

 .. figure:: /rst/figures/screenshots/usage_example/new_series_data_count.png
     :align: center